 The Premier of Ontario has declared a province-wide state of emergency and issued a stay-at-home order in response to rising COVID-19 variant infection rates.

 Gypsy moth is a non-native insect that is considered a major destructive pest in North America.
-Cankerworm (also known as inch worm) is a native insect that undergoes population increases every 10-15 years.
 When populations are high, they can eat all the leaves on a tree in a short amount of time.
-Successive years where leaves are lost can cause trees to die.
+When leaves are lost in successive years, trees can die.

-The damaging effects of gypsy moth and cankerworm can be controlled with an effective Integrated Pest Management (IPM) plan.
+The damaging effects of gypsy moth can be controlled with an effective Integrated Pest Management (IPM) plan.

 Here’s what you can do to protect your trees and help control the spread:

 For detailed control tips, review the Health Canada Gypsy Moth Pest Control page.